OleksiiKiva/rick-and-morty/README.md

   scheduling: `celery -A config beat -l INFO --scheduler django_celery_beat.schedulers:DatabaseScheduler`
 - Create schedule for running sync in DB
 - Run app: `python manage.py runserver`

+### How to run from Docker:

+- Copy .env.sample -> .env and populate with all required data
+- `docker-compose up --build`
+- Create admin user & create schedule for running sync in DB